 The Veteran-Cycle Club

 The site is an extension of the work of the Viking “Marque Enthusiast” of the Veteran-Cycle Club (V-CC).
 To quote from their website, the V-CC was formed “to promote the riding and conservation of old cycles in addition to the study and exchange of information about the history of cycles and cycling”.
 The name and description is apt, but could be slightly misleading in that there is a large following within the club of lightweight cycles from the 1940s onwards, when Viking was in its heyday.
 The club covers all eras of cycles and cycling history and its publications, included in membership, provide a wealth of interesting information.
 In addition, the club contains many “Marque Enthusiasts” such as myself who aim to collect, and make available to members, information on the history and products of particular marques, periods or countries.
 I strongly recommend that you join the V-CC, if you are not already a member.

 I regret that we have closed the opportunity to comment on the pages of this site because it was getting a bit too much, with a lot of spam.
 However, we have added a contact page and look forward to hearing from people who can contribute material to the site.
 Do not contact us if all you want is free information – join the V-CC instead.
-V-CC Members have access to my contact details in the V-CC Yearbook and are welcome to contact me any time concerning Viking Cycles.
+V-CC Members have access to our contact details in the V-CC Yearbook and are welcome to contact us any time concerning Viking Cycles.
 Our preferred method of communication is email, but we will handle telephone and postal contact as required.

 I do not know the source of some of the material on this site, so please contact me if you believe that a source should be credited.
 Likewise if there is an inadvertent breach of copyright law, please bring it to my attention so that I can rectify it.